J-F-Liu/knowledge/src/Math/linear_algebra.md

 ##### Diagonalization Theorem

-An n×n matrix A is diagonalizable if and only if A has n linearly independent eigenvectors.
+An n×n matrix A is diagonalizable if and only if A has n linearly independent eigenvectors $v_i$.

-In this case, $A=CDC^{−1}$,
+In this case, $A=CDC^{−1}$, $Ce_i=v_i$,

 $De_i=C^{−1}ACe_i=C^{−1}Av_i=C^{−1}λ_iv_i=λ_iC^{−1}v_i=λ_ie_i$.

 There are generally many different ways to diagonalize a matrix, corresponding to different orderings of the eigenvalues of that matrix.

+If matrix A has k distinct eigenvalues, then the corresponding eigenvectors $v_1,...,v_k$ are linearly independent.

+The eigenvalues of a symmetric matrix are real, the eigenvectors always form an orthogonal basis of the underlying Euclidean space.

 ##### Recipe: Diagonalization